xeon-zolt/codecompass/readme.md

 ## 🙏 Acknowledgments

-- ESLint team for the excellent linting tool
+-   ESLint team for the excellent linting tool.
-- Git team for the powerful version control system
+-   Git team for the powerful version control system.
-- Go community for the fantastic tooling ecosystem
+-   Go community for the fantastic tooling ecosystem.

 **Made with ❤️ for developers who care about code quality**